-F1 Food Rescue.
-To ensure community awareness of food donation centers, SWMEs must, at minimum, list food donation groups on their website (this can be part of the A-Z Guide).
+F1 Food Rescue To ensure community awareness of food donation centers, SWMEs must, at minimum, list food donation groups on their website (this can be part of the A-Z Guide).
 SWMEs should contact and collaborate with local food redistribution groups to conduct outreach and education to food businesses and institutions about opportunities to donate quality food within the region to feed people.
 Related groups include Vermont Foodbank, hunger councils, food shelves, churches, schools, and other nonprofit and community organizations that accept and distribute donated food items.
 DOCUMENTATION (only required in annual SWIP reports): 1.
 In annual SWIP report, provide link to SWME's A-Z Guide's food donation listing, with name, location, phone number, and website (if available) of the food donation centers.
-Plan for Updating Website: The District maintains a list in its A-Z Guide with contact information, of organizations within the District that collect food and distribute it to residents in need.
+Plan for Updating Website: The District will generate and maintain a list, with contact information, of organizations within the District that collect food and distribute it to residents in need.
+The food donation listing will be included in the online A-Z guide.
+This will be completed before the end of Year 1 in this SWIP term, and updated at least annually.
 District staff collaborates with food donation organizations, including Food Connects and Farm-to-Plate to promote their services and the importance of food recovery.
 The District is also working with the Composting Association of Vermont and their Farm-to-Plate work to inform farmers of opportunities to donate excess produce to food pantries and meal sites.
 The growing emergence and involvement of the District and CAV to promote the relationship between composting, soil health, and community gardening will also allow more outreach on the food cycle and promotion of gleaning events to harvest excess fruits and vegetables for food rescue.